 Example 2 – a birthday message

 The first one is birthday video I made for my boyfriend.
 I interviewed his daughters and asked them some questions about him.
 Later that day we went out to take a few family photos of them together and I sneakily took some video clips as well.
 He had no idea what I was doing.
-In the end I edited it all together and made him probably the best birthday present I will ever mange to give him.
+In the end, I edited it all together and made him probably the best birthday present I will ever manage to give him.
 Way to set the bar high…

 Example 3 – a “long portrait”